 Human rights protection in Germany

-The Commissioner for Human Rights Policy and Humanitarian Aid helps shape human rights policy in Germany’s external relations.
+The Commissioner for Human Rights Policy and Humanitarian Assistance helps shape human rights policy in Germany’s external relations.
 He is not responsible for investigating individual complaints relating to possible human rights violations in Germany or for issuing recommendations or censure in this connection.
 His role is not that of an ombudsperson.

 Protection of individual human rights in Germany is in principle the responsibility of the courts.
 Under the German legal system, anyone who believes their rights have been violated is in principle entitled and obliged to take their case to court, as guaranteed by Article 19(4) of the Basic Law.